fbpx

 Warren Buffett's Berkshire Hathaway has built up a $4.1bn stake in TSMC.

-The logo of Taiwan Semiconductor Manufacturing Co (TSMC), in Hsinchu, Taiwan.
-Photo: Reuters
+The logo of Taiwan Semiconductor Manufacturing Co (TSMC) is seen at its headquarters in Hsinchu, Taiwan.
+File pic: Reuters.

 A Chinese invasion of Taiwan and the capture of world-leading chips producer TSMC would be a major blow for the American economy, US Commerce Secretary Gina Raimondo said.